fathimakm/web_security_notes/README.md

 __Access control__ determines whether the user is allowed to carry out the action that they are attempting to perform.

+- check robots.txt, Check page source, Check if false condition can be turned true (in burp and using inspect in browser)
+- try changing user related content like email id and check if any new response occurs. -> like role id , then try changing it and send the request

+__X-Original-URL and X-Rewrite-URL__
+ non-standard HTTP headers that can be used to override the URL in the original request

 ### Vertical privilege escalation
 If a user can gain access to functionality that they are not permitted to access then this is vertical privilege escalation.

-check robots.txt, Check page source, Check if false condition can be turned true (in burp and using inspect in browser)

 ### Horizontal privilege escalation
 Horizontal privilege escalation occurs if a user is able to gain access to resources belonging to another user, instead of their own resources of that type.

 - globally unique identifiers (GUIDs)